Classic Knorr Spinach Dip Recipe (In a Bread Bowl)

 Shortcut

-What to serve with knorr spinach dip recipe
+What to serve with Knorr spinach dip recipe

-• fresh vegetables: celery and carrot sticks, broccoli florets, red bell peppers, cherry tomatoes, cucumber slices
+• Fresh vegetables: celery and carrot sticks, broccoli florets, red bell peppers, cherry tomatoes, cucumber slices

 What to serve alongside the spinach dip?
 More appetizers of course!